-- Membership or subscription fees paid by members; - Payments by members for recreational services; - Fund raising activities of an occasional nature and undertaken substantially with assistance on a voluntary basis; - Any other source to the extent that they do not exceed the greater of 5% of total membership fees and subscriptions for the year of assessment or R 200 000.
+- Membership or subscription fees paid by members; - Receipts from any business undertaking or trading activity that are integral and directly related to the provision of social or recreational amenities for the members if carried out on a cost recovery basis and does not result in unfair competition in relation to taxable entities. - Fund raising activities of an occasional nature and undertaken substantially with assistance on a voluntary basis; - Any other source to the extent that they do not exceed the greater of 5% of total membership fees and subscriptions for the year of assessment or R 120 000.